PTac-h/PTABundleToolkit/readme.md

 # Getting Started :

-#### Before we start
+### Before we start
 > [!CAUTION]
-> - These sets of tools are a proof of concept.
-Don't expect a long therme maintenance.
+> - **These sets of tools are a proof of concept.
+Don't expect a long therme maintenance.**
-> - These sets of tools edit some of the original game's DLL files.
-This can result in your account getting banned, your computer security being at risks, or cyber-monkeys knocking on your walls.
+> - **These sets of tools edit some of the original game's DLL files**.
+This can result in your account **getting banned**, your **computer security being at risks**, or cyber-monkeys knocking on your walls.
-> - I'm not responsible for any violations you may commit using these set of tools regarding any game/software EULAs.
+> - **I'm not responsible for any violations you may commit using these set of tools regarding any game/software EULAs.**

 #
-#### Setting up the environment
+### Setting up the environment
-- Setup a fresh install of Melon Loader to your game's folder.
+- Setup a fresh install of **Melon Loader** to your game's folder.
 Here's the [official guide](https://melonwiki.xyz/#/?id=requirements) to install Melon Loader.
 - Run you game a first time to initialize the Melon Loader environment.
-- Download and install the latest [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) Version and set it up for C# and Unity devlopment.
+- Download and install the latest **[Visual Studio Community](https://visualstudio.microsoft.com/vs/community/)** Version and set it up for C# and Unity devlopment.
 Here's the [official guide](https://learn.microsoft.com/en-us/visualstudio/gamedev/unity/get-started/getting-started-with-visual-studio-tools-for-unity)
-- Download and install the unity editor corresponding to the version used to build the game.
+- Download and install the **unity editor** corresponding to the version used to build the game.
 You can find the right unity version in `..(GameFolder)/MelonLoader/latest.log`.
 Here's the [Unity's versions archives](https://unity.com/releases/editor/archive).
-- Download and unpack the [latest release](https://github.com/PTac-h/PTABundleToolkit/releases) of this project anywhere you want.
+- Download and unpack the **[latest release](https://github.com/PTac-h/PTABundleToolkit/releases)** of this project anywhere you want.

 #
-#### Building the Loader mod
+### Building the Loader mod
-- Open up the visual studio project found at `../PTABundleToolkit/PTAPluginLoader/PTAPluginLoader.sln`
+- Open up the visual studio project found at `../PTAPluginLoader/PTAPluginLoader.sln`
 - Select the version of the .NET runtime corresponding to your game.
 You can find it at `..(GameFolder)/MelonLoader/latest.log`.
 #
 > [!WARNING]